Complexity-aware monitoring, evaluation and learning

 Discussion Note: Complexity Aware Monitoring

-This Note is a starting point for USAID staff to integrate complements ADS 201 and outlines general principles and promising approaches for monitoring complex aspects of USAID development assistance.
+This Note outlines general principles and promising approaches for monitoring complex aspects of USAID development assistance.
 Complexity-aware monitoring is a type of complementary monitoring that is useful when results are difficult to predict due to dynamic contexts or unclear cause-and-effect relationships.
 This builds on 2016 USAID discussion note by Heather Britt outlines general principles and promising approaches for monitoring complex aspects of development initiatives.
 It discusses five particular approaches to complexity-aware monitoring for USAID projects and strategies: sentinel indicators, stakeholder feedback, process monitoring of impacts, most significant change, and outcome harvesting.

 Twinning “Practices of Change” With “Theory of Change”: Room for Emergence in Advocacy Evaluation